 - Inverness Castle

-Another small city, accoringly to the last census, the city has only 650 residents, BUT its here that you can take the cruise for the Loch Ness, which I really recomend!
+Another small city, accordingly to the last census, the city has only 650 residents, BUT its here that you can take the cruise for the Loch Ness, which I really recommend!

 - Loch Ness